The Ultimate Guide to Coastal Nightstands

 Generally, you’ll want your nightstands to be the same height as your mattress, or taller.
 What you’ll want to try to avoid is having nightstands that are lower than your mattress.
 Why?
 When you’re lying in bed and go to reach for something, it’s more comfortable to reach for something at the same level or higher, than to reach for something lower.

-We’ve included coastal nightstands for all budgets, including Target nightstands, Amazon nightstands, Crate and Barrel nightstands, Serena and Lily nightstands, Pottery Barn nightstands, and Raymour and Flanigan nightstands, among other retailers.
+Included this list were coastal nightstands for all budgets, including Amazon nightstands, Ballard Designs nightstands, Crate and Barrel nightstands, Serena & Lily nightstands, Wayfair nightstands, and Pottery Barn nightstands, among other retailers.
+This versatile roundup makes it easier to find something that matches both your style and your budget.

 Which coastal nightstand color is your favorite?
-Do you prefer your nightstands to be part of a matching set with your bedroom furniture or to be a different style?
-Let us know in the comments.
+Do you prefer your nightstands to be part of a matching set with your other bedroom furniture, or to be a different style?
+Share your thoughts in the comments.

 Leave a comment